zkamvar/zkamvar/content/blog/2023-07-26-r-universe-and-cran/index.md

 that they are all compatible with each other.
 The downside of having such a thorough system for checking packages is that the barrier for entry is very high[^cran].
 It also means that providing bugfixes can be on the order of days.
-The R-universe solves these problems by providing a way for authors and organisations to quickly deploy package suites and dependencies without burdening the users with the task of compiling code or installing extra packages.
+The r-universe solves these problems by providing a way for authors and organisations to quickly deploy package suites and dependencies without burdening the users with the task of compiling code or installing extra packages.